Americans rush to sign up for Obamacare in first four days of open enrollment

 But eight in 10 consumers will be able to find policies for $75 or less.
 That's because the price spike means many enrollees will receive more generous premium subsidies, and some may be able to afford gold policies with lower deductibles or find bronze plans with no premiums.

-Still, the rate increase will hit the middle class since they don't qualify for premium subsidies.
+Still, the rate increase will hit some in the middle class since they don't qualify for premium subsidies.
 Several have written to CNNMoney to say that their premiums are skyrocketing for next year.

 Are you shopping for Obamacare coverage for 2018?
 What has your experience been?
 Tell us about it at healthcarestories@cnn.com and you could be featured in a CNNMoney story.